chinapedia/wikipedia.abstract.en/Page/Catenary.md

-Kette_Kettenkurve_Catenary_2008_PD.JPG

-PylonsSunset-5982.jpgs (for example, those used on electrified railways) can also form a catenary.]]
+s (for example, those used on electrified railways) can also form a catenary.]]

-SpiderCatenary.jpg forming multiple elastic catenaries.]]
+forming multiple elastic catenaries.]]

 In physics and geometry, a CATENARY (, ) is the curve that an idealized hanging chain or cable assumes under its own weight when supported only at its ends.